maidsafe/sn-node-manager/README.md

   - `--count`: Number of service instances to add.
 Optional.
 Default: 1.
   - `--data-dir-path`: Path for the data directory.
 Optional, with platform-specific defaults.
   - `--log-dir-path`: Path for the log directory.
 Optional, with platform-specific defaults.
+  - `--peer`: Provide the peer(s) for the node to connect to.
+Optional.
   - `--user`: User account under which the service should run.
 Optional.
 Default: `safe`.
   - `--version`: Version of `safenode` to add.
 Optional.
 Default: the latest version.
 - Usage: `safenode-manager install [OPTIONS]`